Co-Area Head, Arts and Sciences

 Full Teaching Professor, English

-Reynolds joined the CMU-Q faculty in 2007 with the task of building a first-year writing program that would serve students from diverse linguistic and educational backgrounds.
-In 2012, he was asked to join the Dean's Academic Council as the representative for the Humanities and Social Science faculty.
-In 2016-17 he served as the President of TESOL International Association, the largest international professional association for teachers of English to speakers of other languages with over 12,000 members in more than 150 countries.
+Dudley Reynolds has been a teacher and researcher of multilingual language learners for over 30 years, working primarily with learners of English.
+He has been a faculty member at Carnegie Mellon University in Qatar since 2007.
+In addition to language education policy, his research addresses developmental patterns in additional language learning, curricular and pedagogical approaches to literacy development, teacher education and learning.
+He served as President of TESOL International Association in 2016-2017, the largest international professional association for teachers of English to speakers of other languages with over 12,000 members in more than 150 countries.
 He is a frequent invited speaker at international conferences and has published widely in the field of applied linguistics.

 Ph.D.
 Linguistics, Indiana University, Bloomington, Indiana